NamicUV/Clocks/README.md

 # Clocks
 Description:

-I built an analog and digital clock with the use of HTML, CSS, and Javascript.
+This code was used to build an analog and digital clock that runs in real time with the use of HTML, CSS, and Javascript.